 #Africa, the place I long for every day, and Sabar, the reason I began blogging in the first place.
 Sabar is an amazing drum played with one hand and a stick (galeen).
 It’s also a dance, and a rhythm out of Senegal West Africa drummed by Ngeweul Wolof drummers and danced by women (and men) traditionally at street parties and ceremonies.

-The rhythm is intoxicating and complex, and the dance is the same….Intoxicating in it’s blend of sex and comedy.
+The rhythm is intoxicating and complex, and the dance is the same….Intoxicating in it’s blend of sex and comedy and healing.
 Complex in its traditional style and rhythm, yet free in its “freestyle” …. the age old rhythm’s eternal begging for a new bakk, a new layer upon layer.
 The begging for a dancers movement, to hit it, to slip inside of it, hold it there and then end it; to write a piece in those moments.
 To make people smile, laugh, to stand up and scream or maybe just to enter the groove for ones own sake until you are healed.